2013 Washington, Illinois tornado: Impacts

-Possible EF5 intensity
+Case Study

 On February 1, 2024, a study published by American Meteorological Society studied the cycloidal marks left behind by the tornado after tracking through the city of Washington in the rural areas.
 Areas of the cycloidal marks were split up into ten sections.
 The loop dimensions of each sections were measured and windspeeds were calculated.
 Then, the average estimated windspeeds for each of the loops were calculated to obtain the estimated wind speed for that section of the track.
 The study found that the tornado had an average estimated windspeeds, at minimum, of 184 mph, and maximum windspeeds of 219 mph.
 The area with the highest winds ranged from 205-231 mph, with limitations of the loop width and height measurements.
 The 219 mph wind estimated occurred immediately after the tornado exited the final residential neighborhood in Washington, where damage survey found estimated windspeeds of 190 mph, though areas further down the track were rated less due to the limited number of structures that were impacted in the rural area.